ErwinM/acts_as_tenant/README.md

 note: acts_as_tenant was introduced in [this](http://www.rollcallapp.com/blog/add) blog post.

-This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to our Rails app with a shared database scheme, that integrates (near) seamless with Rails.
+This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to our Rails app through a shared database strategy, that integrates (near) seamless with Rails.

-Acts_As_Tenant adds the ability to scope models to a tenant.
-Tenants are represented by another model, such as `Account`.
-Acts_As_Tenant will help you set the current tenant and ensures all 'tenant models' are always properly scoped to the current tenant: when viewing, searching and creating.
+acts_as_tenant adds the ability to scope models to a tenant.
+Tenants are represented by a tenant model, such as `Account`. acts_as_tenant will help you set the current tenant on each request and ensures all 'tenant models' are always properly scoped to the current tenant: when viewing, searching and creating.

-In addition, Acts_As_Tenant:
+In addition, acts_as_tenant:
 * sets the current tenant using the subdomain or allows you to pass in the current tenant yourself
 * protects against various types of nastiness directed at circumventing the tenant scoping
 * adds a method to validate uniqueness to a tenant, validates_uniqueness_to_tenant